cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ### 9. Custom `Msg` Renderers

-Application developers may choose to not follow default value renderers' output for their own `Msg`s.
-In this case, they can implement their own custom `Msg`-renderer.
+Application developers may choose to not follow default renderer value output for their own `Msg`s.
+In this case, they can implement their own custom `Msg` renderer.
 This is similar to [EIP4430](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4430.md), where the smart contract developer chooses the description string to be shown to the end user.

 This is done by setting the `cosmos.msg.v1.textual.custom_renderer` Protobuf option to `true`.
 This option MUST be set on a `sdk.Msg`, i.e. on a Protobuf message whose name starts with `Msg`.